 Q: Can Military OneSource help get the word out about employment opportunities for veterans and military spouses?

 A: We appreciate your desire to support our military service members and families; however, Military OneSource does not provide job posting services.
-We suggest contacting some of the larger veteran service organizations and military support organizations to help get the word out about your job opportunities.
+We suggest contacting some of the larger veterans service organizations and military service organizations to help get the word out about your job opportunities.
 A number of organizations can be found on the National Resource Directory.
 Employment resources are categorized under the Support tab.

 Q: Can Military OneSource recommend a reputable military-focused charity to receive my donation?

 A: Since Military OneSource is a government entity, our ethics regulations and policies prohibit us from recommending organizations to receive contributions, since that would constitute a Department of Defense endorsement of a non-federal entity.
 The National Resource Directory maintains a list of organizations that meet certain criteria and provide a variety of support and services to our military and veteran communities.
 We recommend visiting the National Resource Directory for more information.

 As with any charitable endeavors, we strongly recommend that donors practice due diligence by researching organizations before making contributions.
 Sites like GuideStar provide nonprofit financial information.

 Q: Where can I find information and forms for the YMCA Department of Defense outreach initiative?

 A: Eligibility information for the Department of Defense Armed Services YMCA Military Outreach Initiative is available on the ASYMCA website.

 Q: Why are military retirees not eligible for services provided by Military OneSource?